SjorsLockhorst/personal-site/content/projects/art-search.md

 You could go to [this website](https://randomrijks.com/) which shows you a random artwork from their collection, but that gives you about a 1/500.000 chance each time you request a new artwork.
 Not ideal.
 You also can go to [Rijksstudio](https://www.rijksmuseum.nl/nl/rijksstudio) and see if you can find the paiting by keyword or even color, but what if that doesn't work?
 Wouldn't it be great if you could just normal language, much like asking ChatGPT a question, to find what you are looking for?
 That is exactly what we thought!

+*__Side note__:*

-*Concurrently, Rijksmuseum had the same idea as us.
-They even also called it [Art explorer](https://www.rijksmuseum.nl/en/collection/art-explorer).
-Their approach is slightly different though, where they ask you a certain question, and you'll get artworks that match your answer.
-It's really fun, check it out!*
+*It turns out the Rijksmuseum had a pretty similar idea to ours.
+Their take is a little different, though.
+They ask you a specific question and get artworks that matches your answer.*
+*One thing their version doesn't have though is our search by image feature.
+Still, [their tool](https://www.rijksmuseum.nl/en/collection/art-explorer) is super fun and worth checking out!*

 ## How does it work?  🧰